 To: Stakeholders, including Industry, Associations and Academia

 NEB Requested to Conduct a Study for the Minister of Natural Resources on

 Best Available Technologies Used in Federally-Regulated Pipelines

 On 5 February 2015, the Chair of the National Energy Board (NEB) received a request from the Minister of Natural Resources to undertake a study and provide a report on the use of best available technologies in federally-regulated pipelines.
 This includes construction methods, materials, and emergency response techniques.
-The Board has expertise in energy safety practices and is well equipped to conduct a study related to the use of best available technologies on the pipelines we regulate.
+On 19 April 2016, the NEB was requested by the Minister of Natural Resources [PDF 337 KB] to amend the scope of the study to include environmental considerations.

 Pursuant to subsection 26(2) of the National Energy Board Act (NEB Act):

 - 26(2) The Board shall, with respect to energy matters, sources of energy and the safety and security of pipelines and international power lines, …

 - (b) prepare such studies and reports as the Minister may request; ...